 What is Oculus Quest Hand Tracking?

 Hand tracking is a feature that allows you to use your hands instead of the Oculus touch controllers.
 With hand tracking, you can interact with objects more naturally using your fingers instead of with a controller in your hand.

 Hand tracking is a feature usually reserved for more advanced and expensive VR headsets.
-It’s inclusion in the Oculus Quest is a big win for casual VR players looking to use advanced features.
+Its inclusion in the Oculus Quest is a big win for casual VR players looking to use advanced features.
 Some VR headsets like the Oculus Quest Pro come with an advanced hand tracking feature that enables you to use your hands instead of the controllers.

 As of Build 17.0 for the Quest, released on May 18, 2020, hand tracking is not an experimental feature anymore.
 It can be utilized by any VR game for the Oculus Quest.

 The Oculus Quest 2 also comes with full hand tracking capabilities.

 Oculus Quest hand tracking uses the cameras on the outside of the Oculus Quest to track the position of your fingers and hand.
 Once calibrated, it uses sophisticated internal software to track the movement of your hand in real time.